ZVISION-lidar/zvision_ros_driver/readme.md

 #### 1. Prerequisites
 (1) Install a ubuntu PC.
-We suggested Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 18.04.
+We suggested Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 and Ubuntu 20.04.
 Please do not use virtual machine.
 (2) Install ros full-desktop version.
-We tried Indigo, Kinect and Melodic.
+We tried Indigo, Kinect, Melodic and Noetic.
 (3) Please also install libpcap-dev.

 ####  2. Install